woctezuma/feature-extractor/README.md

 The following files will be saved in the `--output_dir` folder:
 - `fts.pth`: the features in a PyTorch file,
 - `fts.npy`: the features in a NumPy file,
-- `filenames.txt`: the list of image names corresponding to the features.
+- `img_list.json`: the list of image names corresponding to the features.

 ## Example